Stanley Aronowitz: Writings

 Aronowitz was the author of numerous books on class, culture, sociology of science, and politics.
 With Fredric Jameson and John Brenkman, he was a founding editor of Duke University's Social Text, a journal that is subtitled "Theory, Culture, Ideology".
 He defended the journal from criticism after it published a hoax article in its summer 1996 issue (see Sokal Affair).

 In that article, he stated that with this publication, "Our objective was to interrogate Marxists' habitual separation of political economy and culture and to make a contribution to their articulation, even reunification."
 Aronowitz, however, was not a working editor at the time of the Sokal scandal and had not seen the paper before publication.
 In an interview in the Brooklyn Rail after the publication of Taking it Big: C. Wright Mills and the Making of Political Intellectuals, he cited Mills's influence on his beliefs when he states, "My own insights, as a result of my own experience as a worker, as a trade unionist, and as an activist, were stimulated and, to some extent, guided by Mills’s example.
 His three major books on American social structure—The New Men of Power, White Collar, and The Power Elite—together constitute a compelling intellectual program for our own times."

-Green politics
+2002 gubernatorial campaign

+In 2002, he was the Green Party of New York's nominee for governor.
+It was his first and only campaign for public office.
+He was just the second Green candidate for governor.
+Described as "The Anti-Candidate, Out To Anger The Rich" by the New York Times, he said of his campaign "My job is to start a public conversation, to show voters they have a choice and to get enough of a vote so we can stay on the ballot and speak out."
+In June 2002, his campaign had raised approximately $25,000 and was expected to raise just $150,000.
 His campaign finished in 5th place, receiving 41,797 votes (.89%).
-He was also an active trade unionist and a member of the executive council of his university's union, the Professional Staff Congress.
-Aronowitz was a proponent of a reduced work week, among other strategies for improving everyday life, and worked actively with the Basic Income Earth Network toward the furtherance of such goals.